tlswg/tls13-spec/draft-ietf-tls-tls13.md

 TLS supports a range of key sizes and security levels, including some that provide no or minimal security.
 A proper implementation will probably not support many cipher suites.
-For instance, anonymous Diffie-Hellman is strongly discouraged because it cannot prevent man- in-the-middle attacks.
+For instance, anonymous Diffie-Hellman is strongly discouraged because it cannot prevent man-in-the-middle attacks.
 Applications should also enforce minimum and maximum key sizes.
-For example, certificate chains containing 512- bit RSA keys or signatures are not appropriate for high-security applications.
+For example, certificate chains containing keys or signatures weaker than 2048-bit RSA are not appropriate for secure applications.

 ## Implementation Pitfalls